 “The biggest mistake we make is trying to make little kids understand abstract concepts of God.
 Sometimes they don’t need an in-depth explanation.
 The other day, my son Ragan asked me who made God.
 I said, ‘Nobody made God.
 God’s just always been.’
 Of course, he persisted and said, ‘Well, how did He get born?’
 My other son chimed in, ‘He wasn’t born.
 He hatched out of an egg.’
 And that was a good enough explanation for Ragan.
 It’s not going to ruin kids’ thinking about God forever if we just let them work it out on their own level for the time being.

 The Reverend Carla Street, pastor of Rivercrest Fellowship, a Baptist church in Jackson, Mississippi, and mother of twin boys, age 5.

-Find this helpful?
+Find this insightful or helpful?
 Please, comment & discuss below!